 - The first worksheet labeled “District Profile Report” gives a list of various statistics for a given school district combined under 7 groupings of Demographic Data, Personnel Data, Property Valuation and Tax Data, Local Effort Data, Expenditure per Pupil Data, Revenue by Source Data and District Financial Status from the Five Year Forecast Data.
 There are six columns of data in this worksheet.
 The first 3 columns provide statistics for each data element for the district of choice, similar districts averages and statewide averages.
 There are 3 additional columns on this worksheet that facilitate looking at the statistics of 3 other school districts simultaneously for comparison with the main district.
 To choose the main school district, please use the dropdown box in the title of the worksheet.
 Once you select a district the first 3 columns will be populated with the data for the district as well as data for similar districts and statewide averages.
 By clicking in the cell below the Comparison Districts 1, 2 and 3 labels you can choose 3 additional school districts to look at simultaneously.

 - The second worksheet labeled “District Data” gives a downloadable file of the school districts’ data.

 - The third worksheet labeled “Similar Districts Data” gives a downloadable file of the similar districts averages.

-- The fourth worksheet labeled “Statewide Data” gives the statewide averages for every statistics on the report.
+- The fourth worksheet labeled “Statewide Data” gives the statewide averages for every statistic on the report.